easybuilders/easybuild-tutorial/docs/practical_information/README.md

 Since the uncompressed container image requires about 2.2GB of disk space, make sure this will work in your setup.

-If your home directory is limited in size you can either make `$HOME/.singularity` as symbolic link to `/tmp/$USER/singularity` for example, or define the `$SINGULARITY_CACHEDIR` environment variable to make Singulartiy use a different location:
+If your home directory is limited in size you can either make `$HOME/.singularity` a symbolic link to `/tmp/$USER/singularity` or a similar spacious volume, or define the `$SINGULARITY_CACHEDIR` environment variable to make Singulartiy use a different location:

 ```shell